-However, the idea, despite its alluring promises, raised some eyebrows and stirred up skepticism.
-While other readers of the book attest to its life-changing message, some call it an absolute gimmick.
+Naturally, this seems too good to be true and was met with some skepticism.
+While many readers of the book attest to its life-changing message, some call it an absolute gimmick.

-This summary handpicks the gems and filters out the shams to give you only the important details.
-If you are interested in finding out whether or not the 4-hour workweek is your next gamechanger, read along.
+This summary handpicks the gems and filters out the exaggerations to give you only the important details.
+If you are interested in finding out whether or not the 4 Hour Work Week is your next gamechanger, read along.

 The 4 Hour Work Week: New Rich